 Shopify: Design & Interface

 With Shopify, you could choose from 81 different templates for your store, out of which 10 are free and 71 are paid options.
-To establish a unique brand image, you can alter and personalize your theme design.
+You can alter and personalize your theme design to establish a unique brand image.
 The theme editor on Shopify allows the users to simply alter the template on the front end.
 A theme preview and a toolbar is also included in the theme editor, which you might use to add and delete items as well as bring alterations to your settings.

 Shopify and Amazon both have robust marketing capabilities.
 If you want to establish your personal brand, though, Amazon isn’t as good as Shopify.

 If you trade on Amazon, your potential clients will go to Amazon to look for the things they need.
-As a consequence, instead of focusing on Google SEO, you should concentrate on Amazon SEO in order to rank as high as possible in the search engine results.
-To do so, you must optimize your product information content as well as your search phrases.
+Consequently, instead of focusing on Google SEO, you should concentrate on Amazon SEO to rank as high as possible in the search engine results.
+You must optimize your product information content and search phrases to do so.

 Shopify offers a variety of promotional tools (like Helium 10).
 In terms of SEO, Shopify provides a minimal set of SEO capabilities that allow users to enhance store-level content for better SERP rankings.
 You may change the meta tags, add alt text to photos, set up 301 redirects, and generate an auto XML sitemap as well.